Measuring memorization in RLHF for code completion: Experiments

 \paragraph{Results on \geminisensitivedata{}} The fine-tuned model (FT.3) regurgitates the PII-like file paths in 50\% of completions from examples in \geminisensitivedata.
 This reduces to 0\% for the RL fine-tuned model (RLFT.2), where \geminisensitivedata{} was included in the reward model training dataset.

 \paragraph{How does KL regularization affect memorization of reward model training data?}

-One may hypothesize that we see fairly little memorization of the reward model training examples from RL fine-tuning because the reward is a weak signal with which to propagate memorization during RL fine-tuning.
+One may hypothesize that we see little memorization of the reward model training examples from RL fine-tuning because the reward is a weak signal with which to propagate memorization during RL fine-tuning.
 However, this is not the only factor that could impact the difficulty of propagating memorization of the reward model's training data to the RL fine-tuned model.
-The KL regularization penalty, which encourages the RL fine-tuned model to stay close to its initialization, also constrains the model from over-optimizing the reward model (and thereby decreases the chance that it memorizes reward model training data).
+The KL regularization penalty, which encourages the RL fine-tuned model to stay close to its initialization, also constrains the model from over-optimizing the reward model ( thereby decreases the chance that it memorizes reward model training data).
 We measure how KL regularization impacts the memorization of reward model training data by sweeping over the KL regularization coefficient used in the RL fine-tuning step, $\alpha$.
-We use RLFT.2 for this experiment, which was optimized against RM.3 (a reward model that included \geminidata{} in its training dataset).
+We use RLFT.2 for this experiment, which was optimized against RM.3 (which included \geminidata{} in its training dataset).
 With a small KL penalty ($\alpha=0.005$), the RL fine-tuning procedure regresses to always output the string \code{\#}.
 We hypothesize that the reason for this is as follows: the targets on \geminirandomdata{} are selected by randomly choosing a line in the example, and Python comments in \geminirandomdata{} examples account for ~40-50\% of lines.
-Additionally, all examples in \geminirandomdata{} are positively labelled, so it's very likely that the reward model heavily associates Python comments with a positive score.
+Additionally, all examples in \geminirandomdata{} are positively labelled, so it's likely that the reward model heavily associates Python comments with a positive score.

 To ablate the association between positive scores and Python comments, we also perform RL fine-tuning with a reward model only trained on \geminisensitivedata{} (we refer to the RLFT model as RLFT.3 and the reward model as RM.4), and a small KL regularization $\alpha=0.005$.
 The reward model now only associates the sensitive files paths with a positive reward.
 However, we still observed no demonstrable cases of memorization after RL fine-tuning.